 The health and safety of the public, military and civilian personnel, and the environment are of utmost importance to the Navy.
 The Navy employs all necessary precautions to protect the public and the environment when dismantling ships and when transporting and disposing of nuclear propulsion plants.

-The Navy analyzed the potential effects of the alternatives on public health and safety and the environment and documented the findings in the Draft EIS/OEIS.
+The Navy analyzed the potential effects of the alternatives on public health and safety and the environment and documented the findings in the Final EIS/OEIS.

 The U.S. Naval Nuclear Propulsion Program maintains an outstanding record of over 170 million miles safely steamed on nuclear power.
 A leader in environmental protection, the Program has published annual environmental reports since the 1960s, showing that the Program has not had an adverse effect of human health or on the quality of the environment.
 Because of the Program’s demonstrated reliability, U.S. nuclear-powered warships are welcomed in more than 150 ports of call in over 50 foreign countries and dependencies.

 The Navy maintains its environmental responsibilities from nuclear-powered warship design to ultimate disposal.
 As of October 2022, the Program has safely disposed of 140 reactor compartment packages.

 The Program’s procedures for protection of people and the environment meet or exceed all applicable federal, state, and local environmental health and safety laws and regulations.
 The Program remains committed to this high standard.